Skip to main content

 Bose QC Ultra6 hrs5.5 hrs6.5 hrs

-The Sony WF-1000XM6 absolutely destroys everyone on battery life.
-Nearly 7.5 hours of real-world ANC usage is outstanding and means you can fly from Delhi to London without needing the case.
+Sony WF-1000XM6 destroys everyone on battery.
+Nearly 7.5 hours of real-world ANC usage means you can fly Delhi to London without needing the case.

-You can have the best sound and the best ANC in the world, but if the earbuds hurt your ears after an hour, none of that matters.
-Ear shapes vary enormously, and what fits me perfectly might be uncomfortable for you.
-That said, some general observations:
+Best sound and best ANC in the world don't matter if the earbuds hurt after an hour.
+Ear shapes vary enormously — what fits me perfectly might be uncomfortable for you.
+But some general observations:

-• Stem designs (AirPods Pro 3, Nothing Ear) distribute weight better and put less pressure on the ear canal
+• Stem designs (AirPods Pro 3, Nothing Ear) distribute weight better, less pressure on the ear canal

 • Wing-tip designs (Samsung Galaxy Buds FE 2) are most secure for exercise